Fermented foods and the community of microorganisms

 Fermented foods can indirectly influence the inflammatory status in the gut by affecting the microbial environment and the function of the gut mucosa.
 It is not about targeted treatment of inflammation but about modulating conditions that are important for a low-irritation gut environment.

 A central mechanism lies in the metabolic products formed during fermentation.
-These enter the gut with the food and can act on immune cells and mucosal cells there.
-A balanced microbial environment supports regulatory processes that help avoid excessive activation of the immune system in the gut.
+These enter the gut with food and can affect immune cells and mucosal cells there.
+A balanced microbial environment supports regulatory processes that help prevent excessive activation of the immune system in the gut.
 Furthermore, fermented foods help stabilize the ecological balance of the gut flora.
 A diverse and functionally active microbiome is associated with a controlled immune response.
-A disturbance of this balance can lead to increased sensitivity or inflammatory readiness of the gut mucosa.
+A disruption of this balance can lead to increased sensitivity or inflammatory readiness of the intestinal mucosa.

 It is crucial to create a clear distinction:

-Fermented foods do not have an anti-inflammatory effect in the medical sense and cannot replace medical treatment for inflammatory bowel diseases.
+Fermented foods do not have a medically defined anti-inflammatory effect and cannot replace medical treatment for inflammatory bowel diseases.
 Their influence is to be understood as supportive and preventive and depends strongly on individual factors such as the initial state of the gut flora, overall diet, and lifestyle.

 In summary, fermented foods can help promote a low-inflammatory gut environment by supporting microbial balance and positively influencing the interaction between gut flora and the immune system.
 Their effect always unfolds within the context of an overall balanced diet.